ResistanceVault/preservation-play-it-pro/readme.md

-# PlayIt by Jan Erik Olausen
+# PlayItPro by Jan Erik Olausen

-This is the Amiga C/ASM source code of PlayIt, released under the GPLv3 public license for preservation.
+This is the Amiga C/ASM source code of PlayItPro, released under the GPLv3 public license for preservation.

 PIP was designed in 1992 to play samples direct from HD in icehockey-arenas, radio-stations etc.